A personal vision/mission statement is the framework for creating a powerful life.

 Your personal vision statement provides the direction necessary to guide the course of your days and the choices you make about your life.

-Think of the process like building a “life strategy” that has tasks and actions underneath it.
+Think of the process as building a “life strategy” that has tasks and actions underneath it.

 The vision is the center of the target, what your “ideal” life will look like…it’s a guiding set of principles and objectives.
 Unlike a goal, a vision or mission rarely changes.
 It is a reason for our existence.
 It guides us in the decisions we make and the directions we take.